caresiop/GSC-AVL-Script/MainWindow_Documentation.md

     - Set ``Record/Pause`` button colors to Grey
     - Set ``Save`` button to Blue
     - Disable all buttons (``disable_buttons()``) so no new functions can be queued
-      - Note: If first save of session is successful, user will be locked into their respective session ('GSC' or 'Cross Seeds') to ensure that session files are not mixed
+      - *Note*: If first save of session is successful, user will be locked into their respective session ('GSC' or 'Cross Seeds') to ensure that session files are not mixed
 3. Execute
     - Prompt user whether they are sure they want to save the recording
       - **Yes**: